hhariri/hhariri.github.io/_posts/2013-12-24-migrating-from-wordpress-to-jekyll.md

 3. [Install Jekyll](http://jekyllrb.com/)

+4. Generate a site using:

+        jekyll new sitename

-4. Generate a site using 'jekyll new sitename'.
-This generates a folder named sitename.
+    This generates a folder named 'sitename'.
 Copy the contents of this folder to your recently cloned directory.

     Quick explanation of the layout of the site: